andreas861/my-portfolio/README.md

 # my-portfolio
-Portfolio to showcase current skills and level as a web developer
+Portfolio to showcase current skills and level as a web developer in training